Are there injuries that adolescents get more than adults?

 If there is a condition you're curious about that you don't see below or you want more information let us know in the contact us box below.

-ADOLESCENT ONLY CONDITIONS
+her explanation ADOLESCENT ONLY CONDITIONS

 - AVOID STRETCHING!
 Don’t add more traction to a traction injury.

 - Include eccentric calf strengthening ‘off stretch’ (decline or flat);

 - Load modification;